jupyter/governance/jupyter_foundation.md

 - All members of the [Jupyter Executive Council](./executive_council.md)
 - One representative from each Jupyter Foundation Premier Member
-- No more than two representatives total from all Jupyter Foundation General Members
+- Between one and three representatives total from all Jupyter Foundation General Members

 ## Decision making